Local approximation of multipartite quantum measurements: Introduction

 The remainder of the paper is organized as follows.
-In the next section we review how LOCC, and quantum measurements in general, can be mathematically described and then provide a simple picture for understanding the difference between LOCC and $\locc$.
-In Section~\ref{sec3}, we prove our main results, and then we close in Section~\ref{sec4} with a discussion of the implications of what we have found.
+We begin by reviewing how LOCC, and quantum measurements in general, can be mathematically described, and then we present our main result, Theorem~\ref{thm2}.
+In Section~\ref{sec3}, we provide a detailed proof for Theorem~\ref{thm2} and then in Section~\ref{sec4}, we illustrate its usefulness with several examples of local state discrimination, as well as by showing that the necessary conditions of \cite{KKB} (and therefore, \cite{ChildsLeung}), as well as \cite{ChitambarHsiehHierarchy}, all follow directly from our Theorem~\ref{thm2}.
+Finally, we close with a discussion of the implications of what we have found.